ssewell/Elegoo3DPrinterMonitorWeb/README.md

 Once you've pulled this repo locally, you have the option of running as a local server or as a docker conatiner.

 The application must be accessed via the IP address on port 3000 (e.g. http://[ip address]:3000).
-If you wish to access it via a host name, you must set the environment variable "ELEGOO_MONITOR_SERVER_HOSTNAME", specifying the FQDN including the port (e.g. http://[server hostname]:3000)
+If you wish to access it via a host name, you must set the environment variable "ELEGOO_MONITOR_SERVER_HOSTNAME", specifying the hostname including the port (e.g. http://[server hostname]:3000)

 ### Running Local Server